-This work was presented at a panel discussion on "Innovative Financing Case Studies and Debates in the New PPP Aid Architecture" as part of Graduate Institute Education Series #1, organized by NORRAG in collaboration with IHEID on 30 January 2020, and has benefited from questions and remarks of the participants.
+This work was presented at a panel discussion on "Innovative Financing Case Studies and Debates in the New PPP Aid Architecture" as part of Graduate Institute Education Series #1 on 30 January 2020 and has benefited from questions and remarks of the participants.
 The feedback received from members of this inter-university partnership has helped shape and improve its content and presentation.
-Arushi Terway from NORRAG not only provided valuable guidance and support but also peer-reviewed earlier drafts of this document.
-Munaf Merchant and Padma M. Sarangapani provided overall support to anchor this work at TISS.
-Anouk Pasquier Di Dio and Alexandru Crețu supported the final production of the case study.

-This teaching case study highlights the idea and design of IEOF which is still under development and is based on interviews conducted in November 2019.
-It may be used by itself or along with the accompanying videos on the subject.
+This case study may be used by itself or along with the accompanying videos on the subject.
 Teaching Notes accompanying the case study may be referred to for laying the learning objectives, structuring class discussion, providing additional readings and engaging participants in exercises.